sympy/sympy.github.com/README.md

 (http://pypi.python.org/pypi/Babel).

-The website is generated automatically on [Travis CI](https://travis-ci.org/sympy/sympy.github.com) using.
+The website is generated automatically on [Travis CI](https://travis-ci.org/sympy/sympy.github.com).
 The pages are served using GitHub pages from the [`master`](https://github.com/sympy/sympy.github.com/tree/master) branch.
 All modifications should be made to the